foxinnovs/feexpay-sdk-php/README.md

    ?>
    ```

-5. You can also integrate a payment button into your PHP page:
+5. You can also integrate a payment button in your PHP page:

    ```php
    <?php